-The security requirements such as integrity (unauthorized modification of data) or data authentication (detection of origin and data alterations) can be met by the succeeding security measures using cryptographic mechanisms digital watermarking techniques [3].
-Digital watermarking techniques on steganoraphic systems based embed information directly into the media data.
-Besides cryptographic mechanisms. watermarking represents an efficient technology to ensure both data integrity and data authentic. origin are All manipulations on multimedia can be classified categories, into two incidental malicious and manipulations [2]:
+The security requirements such as integrity (unauthorized modification of data) data authentication or (detection of origin and data alterations) can be met by the succeeding security measures using cryptographic mechanisms and digital watermarking techniques [3].
+Digital watermarking techniques based on steganoraphic systems change the authenticity of the perceptual content of multimedia, and should be accepted by an authentication system.
+Common ones include format conversions, lossless and high-quality lossy compression, A/D and D/A conversions, re-sampling, etc.

-(1) Incidental manipulations: Incidental manipulations do not change the authenticity of the perceptual content of multimedia, and should be accepted by an authentication system.
-Common ones include format conversions, lossless and high-quality lossy compression, A/D and D/A conversions, resampling, etc.
+(2) Malicious manipulations:

-(2) Malicious manipulations: Manipulations in this category change the perceptual quality or semantic meaning to a user, and thus should be rejected.
+Manipulations in this category change the perceptual quality or semantic meaning to a user, and thus should be rejected.
 They include cropping, dropping, inserting, replacing, reordering perceptual objects or video frames, etc.

-Different applications may have different criteria to classify manipulations, hence different types authentication are used.
-Multimedia authentication can be classified according to integrity criteria into three types: hard, soft, and content-based authentications.
-Hard authentication detects modification the to content representation of digital multimedia.
+Different applications may have different criteria classify manipulations, hence different types of authentication is used.
+Multimedia authentication can be classified according to integrity criteria into three types: hard, soft, and contentbased authentications.
+Hard authentication detects any modification to the content representation of digital multimedia.
 The only incidental manipulation accepted by the hard authentication is lossless compression or format conversions in which the visual pixel values or audio samples do not change.
-Soft authentication detects any manipulations that lower the perceptual below quality acceptable level.
-Content-based authentication detects any manipulations that change semantic meaning of the content to a user.
+Soft authentication detects any manipulations that lower the perceptual quality below an Content-based acceptable level. authentication detects any manipulations that change the semantic meaning of the content to a user.
 This is normally achieved by authenticating perceptual features extracted from the media [2].

-All the proposed authentication methods can be classified into two types of approaches: external signatures and watermarking.
-External signature approaches attach the authentication data generated from a digital multimedia signal to the media by concatenation or in the format's header field.
+the proposed authentication methods can be classified into two types of approaches: external signatures and watermarking.
+External signature approaches attach authentication data generated from a digital multimedia signal to the media by concatenation or in the format's header field.
 Most approaches of this type do not change the media they authenticate, but some do, especially for soft authentication.
-Watermarking, on the other hand, embeds authentication data into the media to authenticated, due to the redundancy irrelevancy contained and multimedia signals.
-Three types of watermarking have been developed: watermarking which is designed to be fragile to any modification to the content, semifragile watermarking that is robust to some perceptual quality preserving manipulations but fragile to others, and robust watermarking which is robust to both signal processing and intentional attacks.
-Most proposed algorithms for hard or authentication are based on fragile or semi-fragile watermarking, and those for content-based authentication are based on either external signatures or robust/semirobust watermarking.
+Watermarking, on the other hand, embeds authentication data into the media to be authenticated, due to the redundancy and irrelevancy contained in multimedia signals.
+Three types of watermarking have been developed: fragile watermarking which designed to be fragile to any modification to the content, semifragile watermarking that is robust to some perceptual quality preserving manipulations but fragile to others, and robust watermarking which is robust to both signal processing and intentional attacks.
+Most proposed algorithms for hard or soft authentication are based on fragile or semi-fragile watermarking, and those for content-based authentication are based on either external signatures or robust/semirobust watermarking.
 The watermarking used for content-based authentication is called contentfragile watermarking.
-We note here that hard or content-based authentication can use either external signatures or watermarking approaches, but it is more convenient soft authentication to use for watermarking approaches [2].
+We note here that hard content-based authentication can use either external signatures or watermarking approaches, but it is more convenient soft authentication watermarking approaches [2].